About me

 Research

-Using a combination of ecological modelling, empirical surveys and analyses of spatial patterns, we investigate how measuring the current spatial structure of reefs can help us forecast their future.
-Check out our website!
+Using a combination of ecological modelling, empirical surveys and analyses of spatial patterns, we investigate how measuring the current spatial structure of reefs can help us forecast their future (Génin et al. 2024).

 Early-warning signals of degradation in ecological systems